 Provides for entry of the 9 digit MMSI for your vessel which must be entered in order to make DSC calls.
 MMSI must be obtained from government communication authorities or authorized agents.

 CAUTION NOTE

-Only three entry attempts are permitted.
-A warning is displayed after the third attempt and MMSID entry is blocked.
+Only one entry attempt is permitted.
+A warning is displayed after the first attempt and MMSID entry is blocked.
 CALL YOUR DEALER FOR ASSISTANCE.

 To enter your MMSI number: